Explore new gems in Tokyo and a mini road trip to the best vantage points of Mt Fuji.

 We ended the night at Omoide Yokochō, a narrow street filled with glowing lanterns and izakayas selling yakitori — giving it a dreamy, nostalgic feel.

-How to get there: Shinjuku station, Exit B15
+How to get there: From Shinjuku Station, take Exit B15

 Day 7: Live like a Tokyo Local

 We’d enjoyed Japanese cuisine so much over the past few days and decided to cook up our own at Cooking Sun where we whipped up a Kaiseki — a traditional multi-course meal.